Vanilla Crescent Cookies (Vanillekipferl)

 • Cut the cold butter into small pieces.

-• In a medium-sized bowl, mix the flour, butter, ground almonds, sugar, vanilla extract, and egg yolk with your clean hands or a pastry cutter.
+• In a medium-sized bowl, combine the flour, butter, ground almonds, sugar, vanilla extract, and egg yolk.
+Use your clean hands or a pastry cutter to mix the ingredients.
 Use your hands towards the end and press the dough together until it forms a ball.
-Don’t overknead the dough as this can warm up the butter too much and make it overly crumbly.
+Don't over-knead.

-• Wrap the dough in cling film (or put it into a plastic bag) and place it in the fridge for at least one hour (longer is fine, too).
+• Wrap the dough in cling film (or put it into a plastic bag) and refrigerate it for at least one hour.

-• Once the hour is up, preheat the oven to 350 degrees Fahrenheit and put parchment paper on your baking sheet.
+• Once the hour is up, preheat the oven to 350 degrees Fahrenheit and line one to two baking sheets with parchment paper.

-• Place a small amount of flour on the counter and cut the dough into four pieces of equal size.
-Keep 1/4 of the dough out, and place the rest back into the fridge.
+• Lightly flour your work surface and divide the dough into four equal portions.
+Take one portion out and return the rest to the refrigerator.
 You should only take out a small amount of dough at a time and let the rest stay cold.

-• Briefly knead the dough, then roll it out with your hands until it becomes a long "sausage" with a thickness of approximately 1/2 inch.
+• Knead the dough briefly, then roll it with your hands into a long "sausage" about 1/2 inch thick.
 If the dough falls apart, briefly knead it again and roll it out again.

-• Cut the dough into roughly 3-inch long pieces and shape them so they look like crescents.
-Make sure to slightly pinch the ends for a nicer look.
-Place the cookies on a baking sheet.
-Repeat step 5 and 6 until you have used up all the dough.
-You’ll likely need to use at least two baking sheets.
+• Cut the dough into roughly 3-inch long pieces and shape them into crescents.
+Slightly pinch the ends for a nicer look.
+Place the cookies on the prepared baking sheet.
+Repeat with the remaining dough.
+You'll likely need to use at least two baking sheets.

-• Bake the cookies for approximately 15-17 minutes on the middle rack of the oven until the edges are just starting to get lightly golden brown.
+• Bake the cookies for approximately 15-17 minutes on the middle rack of the oven, or until the edges are just starting to get lightly golden brown.
 Since every oven is different, your baking time might vary slightly.
-Also, if you made your cookies thicker than recommended above, they might need slightly longer.
-We would recommend baking the cookies one baking sheet at a time since they might cook unevenly if you have two baking sheets in a conventional oven at the same time.

-• Take the cookies out of the oven and lift the parchment paper with the cookies from the baking sheet.
+• Remove the cookies from the oven and lift the parchment paper with the cookies from the baking sheet.
 Right away carefully move the cookies towards the center of the parchment paper and dust them in powdered sugar.
-Alternatively, you can also roll them in powdered sugar, but the cookies are more likely to break if you do that.
+Alternatively, you can roll them in powdered sugar, but the cookies are more likely to break.
 Enjoy!

 Notes

 • It’s important that the butter you use is cold.
-Otherwise, it’s more likely that the dough falls apart.
-Butter from the fridge is perfect, but frozen butter won’t work.
+Otherwise, it’s more likely that the dough will fall apart.

-• Don’t overbake the cookies (they don’t need to be golden brown all around!) as this will make them too hard and less crumbly.
+• Don’t overbake the cookies (they don’t need to be golden brown all around!) as this will make them too hard.

 • You can store the cooled cookies in a cookie tin in a cool and dry place for up to 4 weeks.